 2) Museum of Durham history

 The Museum of Durham History, aka the Durham History Hub, like the Durham Arts Council building, is quite bite sized.
 But don’t let its size matter!
+It’s still one of the best things to do in downtown Durham.
 I left this three-or-four-room-I-forget-which museum full of knowledge about what makes Durham unique.
 Allow me to share for your edification…

 Three fun facts about durham

 A) How old is Durham?

 There’s a reason you won’t see antebellum architecture during your best Things to Do in Downtown Durham itinerary and it’s not because General Sherman burned it down or something.
 Durham didn’t become a city until after the Civil War.
 Like Atlanta, Georgia, it started as just a train station.
 When there was enough business booming in the area, the fine folks of the Durham area incorporated it into a town.

 I was surprised to learn Durham was named after a doctor who donated the land the town needed to exist.
 I always thought it was named after Durham in England!
 Almost everything else on the East Coast is named after something British: New London, New York, New Sconesylvania, etc.

 Perhaps you were wondering what I meant when I said that business was booming in the Durham area after the Civil War.
 In 19th century Durham, there’s really only one business worth speaking of, and that’s the tobacco business.
 Perhaps you’ve heard of a little family called the Dukes?
 Duke University?
 Angier Duke?
 Dukes of Hazzard?
 Duke of Earl?
 Well, all these Dukes made their fame and fortune with North Carolina tobacco.